awsdocs/amazon-workdocs-user-guide/doc_source/drive_troubleshoot.md

 This section provides troubleshooting tips for common Amazon WorkDocs Drive errors\.

 **Recovered Files**
 If you change a file that you don't have permissions to edit, you can't upload that file to your Amazon WorkDocs site\.
-Instead, the site saves your changes to your local `Recovered Files` folder\.
+Instead, the site saves the changes to your local `Recovered Files` folder\.
 You can open this folder from the Amazon WorkDocs Drive menu by choosing the question mark icon, then **Go to recovery folder**\.
 From there, you can upload the file to Amazon WorkDocs as a new file\.

 **Recovery Folder Full**
 Delete unnecessary files from your local `Recovered Files` folder\.